openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-c.md

 }
 ```

-`VArray` cannot be used as a return type for `CFunc`.
+`VArray` cannot be a `CFunc` return type.

 **As @C Struct Members:**

-When `VArray` is used as an `@C struct` member, its memory layout matches the C-side struct arrangement.
-Ensure the declared length and type in Cangjie exactly match those in C:
+When `VArray` is an `@C struct` member, its memory layout matches C structs.
+Ensure Cangjie declarations match C exactly:

 ```c
 struct S {